iterorganization/IMAS-MUSCLE3/docs/source/actor_visualization.rst

   - ***automatic_extract_all***: (bool) This only works if automatic_mode is enabled.
     If `True`, automatically extracts all time dependent quantities of the IDS.
     If `False`, the data will only start to be extracted as soon as a new plot is selected.
+    Enabling this can cause significant computation and memory overhead, depending on the size of the IDS.

 Available Ports
 ---------------